stackbit-projects/my-business-6b0c6/src/pages/index.md

     background_image: images/vGHC_Zoom-blue.png
     background_image_opacity: 10
   - type: form_section
-    content: >-
+    content: >
       ## Let's talk

-      If you would like more information about my services and pricing, please contact me using the form below.
+      If you would like more information about our services and pricing, please contact us using the form below.
     content_align: left
     form_position: right
     form_width: fifty